schollz/meanrecipe/README.md

 Just run from the command line and specify the food that you want.

 ```
-$ python3 run.py --recipe brownies
+$ meanrecipe -recipe 'chocolate chip cookies'
 ```

 Be patient as it will take 3-5 minutes to download and pre-process the data.
 Data is only downloaded once, if you run it a second time it will use the previous data.

-You can also generate different number of clusters using `--clusters X` where `X` is the number of clusters.
+You can also generate different number of clusters using `-clusters X` where `X` is the number of clusters.

 See the examples above for more information.